Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Tic-tac-toe/README.md

 # Tic-tac-toe

-This program is a simple implementation of the classic Tic-tac-toe game for fx-50 FH II.
+This program is a simple implementation of the classic Tic-tac-toe game for fx-50FH II.
 The game allows two players to take turns marking `3` and `8` on a 3x3 grid, with the goal of getting three in a row horizontally, vertically, or diagonally.

 ## Instructions